Solicitud de información

 There are other small fees related to administrative services such as certificates and copies.
 The student will always be informed of these fees when the service is requested.

-The upcoming semester will begin on 5nd October 2020.
+The upcoming semester will begin on 4 of march of 2024.